apache/yunikorn-site/docs/api/scheduler.md

 under the License.
 -->

+# Overview

+The scheduler REST API returns information about various objects used by the YuniKorn Scheduler.

+Many of these APIs return collections of resources.
+Internally, all resources are represented as raw 64-bit signed integer types.
+When interpreting responses from the REST API, resources of type `memory` are returned in units of bytes while resources of type `vcore` are returned in units of millicores (thousands of a core).
+All other resource types have no specific unit assigned.

 ## Partitions

 Displays general information about the partition like name, state, capacity, used capacity, utilization, and node sorting policy.